Disclosure: This is a sponsored collaboration with Visit Tucson. As always all opinions are my own.

 Airbnb Adobe Casita

-We stayed in this adobe casita which was the first load-bearing straw bale home built in the U.S., if you stay there you can check out a fascinating book on the topic as well as be walking distance to downtown.
+We stayed in this adobe casita which was the first load-bearing straw bale home built in the U.S., if you stay there you can check out a fascinating book on the topic as well as be within walking distance to downtown.

 Lazydays KOA Resort